Home > Business > Marketing communication > Data confidentiality: how to adapt your marketing strategy?

 But this migration of web audience measurement tools does not happen overnight.
 Above all, we must not forget what is at stake: being able to analyse data over time and compare it with a given previous period.
 This means anticipating the change of tools internally and preparing well in advance of the deadline so as to have a reference year for historical comparison.

 Of course, there are other tools for collecting data from website traffic.
 These include Plausible Analytics, Simple Analytics, Piwik PRO and Contentsquare.
-All of them take into account the entire customer journey to provide comprehensive data, while guaranteeing respect for users' privacy.
+They all take into account the entire customer journey to provide comprehensive data, while guaranteeing respect for users' privacy.

 Read also: Web marketing 2021: trends and tools